kuijjerlab/sisana/README.md

 #### ❓(Ignore this question...)
 Question 4: Following the comparison of the expression of the two Luminal breast cancer groups (the default setup in the params.yml file), take a look at the output .txt file.
 What are some of the most differentially expressed genes?

-#### ❓Question 5: Do the same comparison as before but for the indegrees this time.
+#### ❓Question 5: What are some of the top genes that differ in the amount they are being regulated?

 ## Step 4: Survival analysis
 For performing survival analyses, you can use a command like this: